Reviews

 • Perfect binding: Commonly used to bind magazines, brochures, softcover books, and booklets.
 This is usually a more industrial process where stacks of pages are bound together using glue onto a flat, square spine.

 • Spiral binding: Also known as wire or plastic coil binding, this is very common and can be seen in everyday notebooks.
 Pages are trimmed and hole-punched.
 A spiral is then inserted through these holes and sealed.
-This allows booklets/notebooks to open at 360º and be folded in half.
+This allows booklets/notebooks to open at 360ยบ and be folded in half.
+You can use a binding machine for this technique to make life easy!

 Leave a Reply